-- When < > is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < \$\overline{\overli - If flash is used or bulb is set, the < size > icon and histogram will be grayed out (for your reference).
+- When < Index is displayed in white, it indicates that the Live View image brightness is close to what the captured image will look like. - If < ISSUE > is blinking, it indicates that the Live View image is not being displayed at the suitable brightness due to low- or bright-light conditions.
+However, the actual image recorded will reflect the exposure setting. - If flash is used or bulb is set, the < multiple > icon and histogram will be grayed out (for your reference).
 The histogram might not be properly displayed in low- or bright-light conditions.